Day 1: 11/11/2019

 Day 6: 11/16/2019

 The last day.
 We leave for home this afternoon.
 We woke up super early this morning to drive across the country to the airport.
 I love the drive though because we could see a whole lot of the local side of the country and not just touristy areas.
 This time we’re driving across the country during the day and it’s beautiful.
 I wish my words could describe the beauty of this country but I can’t seem to type them out right.
 Our plan is to take the rental car back and take a bus that they have at the rental car store back to the airport.
 We will arrive just about an hour before, so we have time to relax before they open our gate.
 It’s easy to say goodbye to this country because I am homesick and ready to see my puppies again, but there’s a part of me that will stay here.
 It was the first country me and my husband had ever been to other than our home.
 The culture here is so beautiful.
 Pura Vida simply means pure life and that is what we experienced here.
 If we could all live the way Costa Rican’s do, the world would be a much better place.
 I can’t help but think of how entitled we are and what we have to have.
-I could definitely live a much simpler lifestyle, but I would have to be in a beautiful place near a beach with a ton of palm trees and exotic wildlife.
 I wonder how young women my age who are locals here live their lives.
 I think back to the children walking to school while Dylan and I were eating lunch one afternoon.
 I know the houses in the surrounding area and they were not much far from shacks, but the children seemed happy.
 Maybe we can all take a note from this.

 We’ve landed home and I watched the new Lion King movie again, that was my entertainment other than watching the sunset above the clouds.
 Dylan was watching a Georgia Bulldawg football game.
-I mostly stared out my window looking at how beautiful the world was from aerial view.
 We landed after dark and met my mom and my aunt Taffy in the airport.
 We had to go through security and fill out a questionnaire because we had just flown back from a different country.
 When we came through the visitor area of the airport my mom was recording us and taking pictures of us waving like the corky person she is.
 I was so happy to be home.
 I had asked my mom to bring me a peach and a bag of Funyuns because I had been craving them.
-I have the weirdest cravings… Of course the peach was not ripe.
+I have the weirdest cravings… And how weird of a combo is that?
+Of course the peach was not ripe.
 We headed to the car and told mom and Taffy about our whole trip.
 Dylan and I were glad to be back in Georgia.

 Linking our friend’s condo we stayed in here.